Hairy Bikers Chinese Chicken Curry Recipe

 • Salt and white pepper, to taste

-How To Make Hairy Bikers Chinese Chicken Curry
+How to Make Chinese Chicken Curry

-4. Simmer the curry: Gradually pour in the chicken stock, stirring constantly to prevent lumps from forming.
+4. Simmer the sauce: Gradually pour in the chicken stock, stirring constantly to prevent lumps.
 Add the soy sauce and sugar.
-Bring the mixture to a gentle simmer, then reduce the heat to low.
+Bring to a gentle simmer, then reduce the heat and cook for about 10 minutes until the sauce thickens.

 • Serving Size: 1 serving